 DAYS?
-MTWTFSS HIT 0-7 X X This is the prompt that actually activates the temporary schedule, and allows the temporary schedule to be customized to a particular week's needs.
-To select the days that are to be activated, enter the desired number 1-7 (Monday = 1).
-An "X" will appear under that day, indicating the previously entered schedule for that day is active.
-Entering a day's number again will deactivate that day.
+MTWTFSS HIT 0-7 ХХ

+This is the prompt that triggers (activates) the temporary schedule, and allows the temporary schedule to be customized to a particular week's needs.

+- To select the days which are to be activated, enter the desired number 1-7 (Monday = 1).
+An "X" will appear under that day, indicating the previously entered schedule for that day is active. - Entering a day's number again will deactivate that day.
 Pressing 0 will turn all days on/off.

 The temporary schedule will only be in effect for the days which have the letter x underneath them.
 As the week progresses, the days are reset to the inactive state.

-When completed, press \ to exit the temporary schedule entry mode.
+When completed, press to exit the temporary schedule entry mode.

-Programming Device Timers
+Section 27: Programming Device Timers

-Device timers consist of an ON time and an OFF time, and selected days of the week in which they are active.
-There are up to 20 timers that can be used to control various devices, such as lights or appliances.
-Your installer will have programmed the appropriate devices into the system (up to 96 devices can be programmed).
+Device timers consist of an ON time & an OFF time, along with selected days of the week in which they are active.

-Each timer controls a single device (designated as an output number) that you select.
-For example, timer 1 might be set to turn the porch lights on at 7:00pm and turn them off at 11:00pm.
-Timer 2 might turn on the air conditioner Monday-Friday at 4:30pm to cool the premises before you arrive at 5:00pm, and turn it off at 10:00pm when you are retiring for the night.
-If desired, different timers can control the same device.
-For example, timer 2 could be used Monday-Friday as in the previous example, and timer 3 could be set to turn the air conditioner on and off at different times Saturday and Sunday.
+- There are up to 20 usable timers that can be used to control relay outputs. - Your installer will have programmed the appropriate devices into the system (up to 96 devices). - Each timer controls a single device (designated as an output number) that you select. - For example, timer 1 might be set to turn the porch lights on at 7:00pm and turn them off at 11:00pm. - Timer 2 might turn on the air conditioner Monday-Friday at 4:30pm to cool the premises before you arrive at 5:00pm, and turn it off at 10:00pm when you are retiring for the night. - If desired, different timers can control the same device. - For example, timer 2 could be used Monday-Friday as in the previous example, and timer 3 could be set to turn the air conditioner on and off at different times Saturday and Sunday.